The Great Rendezvous

 Grand Departure

-Send off the voyageurs as they embark on their journey back to Montreal headquarters and the wintering posts.
+Send off the voyageurs as they embark on their journey back to Montreal headquarters and the wintering posts and find out what Louisa and Kenneth Mackenzie decide for their future.

 Beyond the Pelt: Speaker Series